mildsunrise/ptproxy/README.md

  - **Insecure:** links that cross untrusted boundaries, such as the public internet, may require requests to travel encrypted and authenticated against MITMs.

- - **Unstability:** the link may not have a known or guaranteed bandwidth, may be jittery or lossy, or may be subject to occasional or frequent congestion.
+ - **Unstable:** the link may not have a known or guaranteed bandwidth, may be jittery or lossy, or may be subject to occasional or frequent congestion.

  - **Low bandwidth / transfer:** the link may be transfer-billed or have low bandwidth, benefitting from transport efficiency.